codelover96/Airbus-Ship-Detection-with-YOLOv4/README.md

 - [Run Length Decoding](https://www.kaggle.com/chisanchensc/run-length-decoding-quick-start)

 #### Notice
 This repo is not complete.
-There are many additinos to be made.
+There are many additions to be made.
 Like adding source files and displaying final results.

 ~codelover96